Shelton, Shropshire: Shelton Hospital

 Shelton Hospital was a hospital specialising in mental health, located in Shelton.
 After services transferred to a modern facility known as the Redwoods Centre, it closed in 2012.

 Severn Trent Water Site

 Severn Trent Water has a major site on Welshpool Road in Shelton, consisting of offices and a water treatment works.

 Cricket

 Shelton has a cricket club whose ground is adjacent to the former Shelton Hospital (see above), with which the club has strong historic associations.

 The team played in the Shropshire Premier Cricket League until the league was wound up after the 2011 season.

 In 2012 Shelton played in the Premier Division of the newly formed Shropshire County Cricket League but were relegated to Division One at the end of that season.

 In 2015 Shelton finished second in Division One, gaining promotion to the Premier Division and ending a spell of three years outside the top division.
 However at the end of the 2016 season they finished bottom of the Premier Division and were relegated back to Division One for the 2017 season.

+In 2019 Shelton won the Division One title by 43 points promoting them back to the Shropshire Premier Division.
+They have remained in the division since then finishing 9th in 2021 and 8th in 2022.